 The reaction is something Carrie is still blown away by to this day.

 “He would have loved it, he would have absolutely loved it.
 It blew me away,” Carrie said.

 “I kind of just wish he could have seen all these messages from people to have realised how many people were going through a similar thing and we weren’t alone.”

-After suffering immeasurable loss, Carrie found love with producer Chris Walker and in 2015, the couple welcomed their first child together, a beautiful daughter called Evie.
+After suffering an immeasurable loss, Carrie found love again with producer Chris Walker.
+In 2015, they welcomed their first child together, a beautiful daughter called Evie.